wootfish/theseus.dht/doc/index.md

 Applications using the Theseus DHT may feel free to add their own metadata keys, and are encouraged to use a uniform and unusual prefix for these keys to avoid naming conflicts.
 For instance, Theseus-specific parameters like Bloom filters for search are prefixed `theseus_`.

 A node may have as many info fields as it wants.
-It should at the very minimum provide these: `{"id": ["<node's id>", "<id hash preimage>"], "max_version": "protocol version string"}`.
+It should at the very minimum provide these: `{"id": ["<160-bit node id>", "<node id hash preimage>"], "max_version": "protocol version string"}`.

 Arguments: `{"advertise": {"sender_key_one": "sender_value_one", ...}, "keys": ["key_one", "key_two", ..., "key_n"]}`